TormiViirg/TormiViirg/README.md

 I am a software developer from Tallinn University.
 I'm a fullstack web developer that can handle everything from automated testing, cloud deployments, various backend languges, frontend frameworks and even design.

+Due to my love of art, active involment in many crafts and choosing datascience and digital media electives to suplement my more holistic web develovpment focused and math heavy education, I have also been dabbling in designing, planning and developing advanced interface components.
+More on that on my portfolio site: TBA

 As it's my third year of my BSc Informatics(Software engineering) degree and I'm currently looking for work or internship opportunities.

 My CV is here: https://tinyurl.com/TormiCV